psychdatascience/FDS-CourseOne/MidSemAssignment.md

     - **Variance:** The average of the squared differences from the mean.
     - **Standard Deviation:** The square root of variance.
     - **Standard Error:** Standard deviation divided by the square root of the number of observations.
-    - **Z-score:** The number of standard deviations by which the value of an observation or data point is above the mean.
+    - **Z-score:** The number of standard deviations by which the value of an observation or data point is above or below the mean.

 - Use lists to store the numbers inputted by the user.